KA1-X/PennyWiseBudgetApp/README.md

 - **Expense Logs**: The second screen lists all recorded expenses, sorted by date.
 - **Add New Expense**: You can add new expense entries, specifying the category, amount, and date.

-## Technologies

-- **SwiftUI**: Used for building the app’s user interface.
-- **Realm**: A lightweight database used for storing information about expenses and their categories.

 ## How to Use